Assassination of Shinzo Abe: International

 In response to the shooting and Abe's subsequent death, representatives of numerous countries, including present and former world leaders, expressed their condolences.

 Anthony Albanese, prime minister of Australia, said that Japan had emerged as "one of Australia's most like-minded partners in Asia" under Abe's leadership.
 Albanese also mentioned Abe's foreign policy contributions, adding that the "Quad and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership are in many ways the results of his diplomatic leadership".
 Albanese said that Abe's legacy was "one of global impact, and a profound and positive one for Australia".
 Landmarks in Melbourne, Adelaide, Sydney and Perth were lit up in red and white, and flags were flown at half-mast on the day of the funeral.

-National days of mourning were declared in Bangladesh, Brazil, India, Nepal, Bhutan, Cambodia, Cuba and Sri Lanka, with all countries flying their flags at half-mast on their respective days of mourning.
+National days of mourning were declared in Bangladesh, Brazil, India, Nepal, Bhutan, Cambodia, Cuba and Sri Lanka, with all countries flying their flags at half-mast.
 In Bangladesh, a day of state mourning was declared for 9 July.
 Jair Bolsonaro, president of Brazil, ordered three days of national mourning in Brazil, which is home to the world's largest population of Japanese descent outside of Japan.
-Narendra Modi, prime minister of India, announced that India would observe a day of national mourning on 9 July; Modi's reaction was regarded by some as an extremely personal one compared to other world leaders particularly for his addressal of the former Prime Minister as "Abe-san" in his blog where he paid tributes.
-Nepal and Bhutan declared their respective days of mourning for 9 July.
-Cambodian prime minister Hun Sen announced 10 July as a day of national mourning with entertainment venues being closed for that day.
-Cuba observed a day of national mourning on 11 July.
-On 12 July, Sri Lanka observed a day of national mourning with its flag flown at half-mast on state buildings.
-While formal mourning days were not proclaimed in Thailand, the government did fly flags at half-mast on 8 July, and the Thai Prime Minister Prayut Chan-o-cha paid a visit to the Japanese Embassy in Bangkok to pay respects in person.
+Narendra Modi, prime minister of India, announced that India would observe a day of national mourning on 9 July; Modi's reaction was regarded by some as an extremely personal one compared to other world leaders particularly for his addressal of the former Prime Minister as "Abe-san" on his blog where he paid tributes.
+Nepal and Bhutan also observed mourning on 9 July.
+Cambodian prime minister Hun Sen announced 10 July as a day of national mourning during which entertainment venues would be closed.
+Cuba observed a day of national mourning on 11 July, followed by Sri Lanka the following day.
+While formal mourning was not proclaimed in Thailand, the government did fly flags at half-mast on 8 July, and its prime minister Prayut Chan-o-cha paid a visit to the Japanese embassy in Bangkok to pay respects in person.